ugururesin/portfolio/README.md

 ## About Me

-I am an engineer with almost 10 years of experience in both numerical simulation and machine learning.
-In the first 5 years of my career, I studied and worked on numerical simulation, finite element analysis, and data analysis.
-In the last 5 years, I have been studying and working on machine learning, deep learning, big data, industry 4.0, digital twins, and software development in Turkey's largest Automotive company.
+I am an engineer with almost **10 years of experience** in both numerical simulation and machine learning.
+In the first 5 years of my career, I studied and worked on **numerical simulation, finite element analysis, and data analysis**.
+In the last 5 years, I have been studying and working on **machine learning, deep learning, big data, industry 4.0, digital twins, and software development** in Turkey's largest Automotive company.

 ## Featured Projects